yishn/sinho/web/docs/templates/jsx.md

 }
 ```

-In addition to HTML tags, you can also use a custom element class as nodes, even
+In addition to HTML tags, you can also use a custom element class as node, even
 those that are not written with Shingō:

 ```tsx